MuhammadUmerKhan/RecoVista-AI-Powered-Recommendation-Engine/README.md

    - Employed matrix factorization to predict user-item ratings.
    - Used **cosine similarity** with the **NearestNeighbors algorithm** to identify similar users or items.
    - Recommended movies to users by identifying top-rated items among closely matched similar users.
-   - Evaluated performance using **RMSE** and 5-fold cross-validation.

 3. **Enhancements**:
    - Integrated **IMDbPY** to fetch movie metadata such as cover images and IMDb URLs.